ronakupadhyaya/Horizons-week-04/day2/twitter/README.md

 <img src="https://preview.ibb.co/kE64Yk/All_Users.png" width="500">

 ## Checkpoint

-We should be able to follow ourselfs, so let's test our button.
+We should be able to follow ourselves, so let's test our button.
 MongoDB should update accordingly.
 To unfollow yourself for now, just simply delete the entry manually in mLab.

 Display something that looks like the following: